 A/N: This is the first fanfic I ever wrote.
-It is from the fall of 2000 back when BeastMaster was in its first season.
-If you chose to read this: Thank you very much!
+It is from the fall of 1999 back when BeastMaster was in its first season.
+Thank you very much for reading!

 They were running through the forest as they had so many times before.
 Korine and Arteris never were in one place for too long because they were usually driven out by people who would not accept them.
 They had to leave their village of Partha because of their love and had been on the run ever since.
 This time was different, though.
 Korine was pregnant and very soon to give birth.